GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

             │   └── small sample data files
             └── test files

 Software development projects have input data necessary for your test suite and documentation, which should be tracked in version control.
-They should be minima, sufficient for their testing and / or demonstration purposes.
+They should be minimal, sufficient for their testing and / or demonstration purposes.

 Directory structure for a research project
 ------------------------------------------